hourswithoutsleep/DeadlandsCityOfOro/Characters/Mongo.md

 You inherited a mining claim in the region around Oro City from your uncle Jeb.
 You must arrive within the month to claim your inheritance.

+### Connections

+Got Duane McAtavey to read the note informing him of his inheritance.

+### Question

+Who do you trust least Dolly, Duane, Fillmore, or Yiska and why?

 ## Suggested Changes

 ### Skills